openedx/edx-documentation/en_us/shared/course_features/lti/lti_prepare_content.rst

 .. only:: Partners

-  Before you create a duplicate course, be sure to check with your DevOps team or your edX Partner Manager to determine the website that hosts your organization's courses for LTI use.
+  Before you create a duplicate course, be sure to check with your DevOps team or your edX partner manager to determine the website that hosts your organization's courses for LTI use.

 .. only:: Open_edX